 Points return from the original, but without as much purpose.
 I always understood the reason for points was to encourage replayability to achieve a perfect “as intended” playthrough, and/or find all the hidden points (and messages that come with them) along the way.
-This makes sense with the control of actions that a text parser affords.
-I don’t quite see how this can be translated to a P&C, and it seems that Sierra didn’t have all those answers yet either.
+This makes sense with the options that a text parser affords.
+I don’t quite see how this can be translated to a point and click game, and it seems that Sierra didn’t have all those answers yet either.
 Points are received primarily at key moments that occur in the game naturally, such as a successful arrest.
 It’s possible to get a near-perfect score just by beating the game.

 The immediate benefit is that it makes an erratic minigame foolproof – as I said in the original review, most of my deaths in that version were while driving.
 The sacrifice is that you’ll be spending a lot more time behind the wheel.
 The overall speed of the car is much slower, made worse by auto-braking to 30mph for every turn.
 Since the computer is doing the real driving, you will also have to obey all traffic laws.
 While it was easy to immediately reverse or whip across lanes into a parking lot in the original, here you will often have to take the time to loop around buildings to make a legal turn into their lot.

 Along with the impressive new graphics, the game features a solid set of sound effects to give life to your surroundings.
 While the original was mostly silent, the remake features door effects, background typewriter ambience, squeaky chairs, etc. If there’s an action on the screen, there’s almost always a sound to go with it.
 These are not digital recordings or exact replications, of course, but recognizable simulations.
-The siren in particular sounds great, and I found myself flipping it on unnecessarily a few times, just to feel like a cop chasing down bad guys.
+The siren in particular sounds great, and I found myself flipping it on unnecessarily a few times, just because it was fun.

 If I’m supposed to be picking one over the other, I’m not going to be much help.
 I enjoy the improved and more professional writing of this version, and the beautiful artwork.
 I’m not so much of a fan of making the game “easier.”
 If you’re a newcomer to the genre, and can’t get behind the look of EGA graphics, you can come to the VGA version without missing a single part of the story.
 I suppose the real choice is between P&C and text parser, which should show what I think of the benefit of the parser when it weighs evenly against vastly improved graphics and writing.
 In terms of personal enjoyment, they balanced out to be about the same.
 You won’t be losing any parts of the original by only playing the remake, and you won’t be losing any story enhancements or new scenes by only playing the original.